Can I make a complaint?

 The JCC Act contains strict confidentiality obligations.

 The Commissioner can prohibit the publication of information about complaints.
-Publication can take the form of placing information on social media or publishing in the newspaper, television or radio.
-It is an offence to breach a prohibition on publication.
+This can include, placing information on social media or in the newspaper, television or radio.